Smartphone Screen is More Dangerous Than a Toilet Seat

 More than a third of people (35 percent) have never cleaned their smartphones with wipes, a cleaning fluid or a similar product, according to the study done by Insurance2Go, a gadget insurance provider based in Portsmouth, England.

-‘Mobile screen is the filthiest part of the smartphone, as it is filled with germs and can lead to skin problems and other health issues.’
+‘Clean your smartphone screen at least once a week, as it is filled with germs and can lead to skin problems and other health issues.’

 "The average smartphone screen has been found to be more than three times dirtier than a toilet seat," sky.com reported on Saturday, citing the findings.